Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Proofs

-With this result established, we are now in a position to show that a union bound over all possible $(\cD_\ell, \cN_{\ell})$, followed by a second union bound over all the values of $\ell$, still leads to the probability of $\tilde{S}$ not explaining the most tests being small.
+With this result established, we are now in a position to show that a union bound over all possible $(\cD_\ell, \cN_{\ell})$, followed by a second union bound over all the values of $\ell$, still leads to $o(1)$ probability of $\tilde{S}$ not explaining the most tests.
 This is formalized in the following lemma.

-\begin{lemma} Under the setup and notation of Lemma \ref{lem:fixed_ell},\footnote{In particular, we are again conditioning on \eqref{eq:Stilde_exists} and \eqref{eq:unexplained}, and the probability is over the randomness in the placements of non-defective items.} for each $\ell \in\{1,2,\dots, \frac{5}{2}\eta^-k\}$, define
+\begin{lemma} Under the setup and notation of Lemma \ref{lem:fixed_ell},\footnote{In particular, we are again conditioning on \eqref{eq:Stilde_exists} and \eqref{eq:unexplained}, and the probability is over the randomness in the placements of non-defective items.} for each $\ell \in\{1,2,\dots, 5\eta k\}$, define